dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-11-level-12.md

 Gur cnffjbeq vf 5Gr8L4qetPEsPk8htqjhRK8XSP6x2RHh
 ```

 We know that the characters in the data are rotated by 13 characters.
-We can get the characters to its original order using the `tr` command.
+We can get the characters to their original order using the `tr` command.
 The `tr` command is used to translate/ transform data from one form to another.

-_(Refer the attached resources for more information on the tr command)_
+_(Refer to the attached resources for more information on the tr command)_

 ```
 bandit11@bandit:~$ cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'